pcingola/SnpEff/src/docs/snpsift/filter.md

             "( POS > 123456 ) & ( POS < 654321 )"

-    * Has an ID and it matches the regulat expression 'rs':
+    * Has an ID and it matches the regular expression 'rs':

             "(exists ID) & ( ID =~ 'rs' )"